jLevere/minesweeper/README.md

 Known issues/things I am working on:

-    the number of booms isnt always right
+  - The number of booms isnt always right.
+It doesnt check to see if an entry is already a mine and sometimes just overwrites them
-      - it doesnt check to see if an entry is already a mine and sometimes just overwrites the
+  - Change the tile asignment loops to go from left to right insted of top to bottom for readablity